reduxjs/redux-toolkit/docs/introduction/getting-started.md

 It is also available as a precompiled UMD package that defines a `window.RTK` global variable.
 The UMD package can be used as a [`<script>` tag](https://unpkg.com/@reduxjs/toolkit/dist/redux-toolkit.umd.js) directly.

+## What's Included

+Redux Toolkit includes these APIs:

+- [`configureStore()`](../api/configureStore.mdx): wraps `createStore` to provide simplified configuration options and good defaults.
+It can automatically combine your slice reducers, adds whatever Redux middleware you supply, includes `redux-thunk` by default, and enables use of the Redux DevTools Extension.
+- [`createReducer()`](../api/createReducer.mdx): that lets you supply a lookup table of action types to case reducer functions, rather than writing switch statements.
+In addition, it automatically uses the [`immer` library](https://github.com/immerjs/immer) to let you write simpler immutable updates with normal mutative code, like `state.todos[3].completed = true`.
+- [`createAction()`](../api/createAction.mdx): generates an action creator function for the given action type string.
+The function itself has `toString()` defined, so that it can be used in place of the type constant.
+- [`createSlice()`](../api/createSlice.mdx): accepts an object of reducer functions, a slice name, and an initial state value, and automatically generates a slice reducer with corresponding action creators and action types.
+- [`createAsyncThunk`](../api/createAsyncThunk.mdx): accepts an action type string and a function that returns a promise, and generates a thunk that dispatches `pending/fulfilled/rejected` action types based on that promise
+- [`createEntityAdapter`](../api/createEntityAdapter.mdx): generates a set of reusable reducers and selectors to manage normalized data in the store
+- The [`createSelector` utility](../api/createSelector.mdx) from the [Reselect](https://github.com/reduxjs/reselect) library, re-exported for ease of use.

 ## Help and Discussion